Seven scams: Crypto crimes in Thailand

 Cryptocurrencies, Ponzi schemes, and other get-rich-quick scams

-A brief history of high-profile crypto crime in Thailand
+Thailand’s top seven: A brief history of high-profile crypto crimes in Thailand

 Crypto crimes are typically investigated by the Crime Suppression Division (CSD), a department of the Royal Thai Police (RTP).
 Another agency involved is the Anti-Money Laundry Office (AMLO).

-July 2017: A joint law enforcement operation between the FBI, DEA, and officials from Canada and Thailand brought down two of the biggest hidden drug markets, AlphaBay and Hansa, instantly wiping out a huge portion of the illicit activity conducted on the dark web.
+The AlphaBay Case: A joint law enforcement operation between the FBI, DEA, and officials from Canada and Thailand brought down in July 2017 two of the biggest hidden drug markets, AlphaBay and Hansa, instantly wiping out a huge portion of the illicit activity conducted on the dark web.
 Thai police seized the cryptocurrency, belonging to Alexandre Cazes, the late founder of dark web marketplace AlphaBay, who committed suicide in a Bangkok jail on July 12, 2017.
 The body and the case are closed now.

 The top seven criminal schemes involving cryptocurrencies or other digital assets